LizzParody/scrum_notes/scrum_jeff_sutherland.md

 Planning is important, but as Eisenhower once observed "planning for combat is important, but as soon as the first shot is fired, your plans go up in smoke". -> translation: go with the flow.

 ### A new way of thinking

+Basically to erradicate the problem of ineficciency, budget, and time, it was necessary to create a new way of thinking.
+This way was called **scrum**.
+A new way of organizing human endavour.

+The term comes from the game of rugby, and it refers to the way a team works together to move the ball down the field. *Careful alignment, unity of purpose, and clarity of goal come together*.
+It’s the perfect metaphor for what Jeff was looking for.

+It was important the fact of how people actually work than how they say they work.

+Two very important aspects of scrum **uncertainity** and **creativity**.
+The Scrum framework harnesses how teams actually work and gives them the tools to self-organize and rapidly improve both speed and quality of work.